creative2012/workout-planner/README.md

 ## User Story

-User Story: As a user, I want to calculate my BMI and the type of workout I want to do so that I can find the best workout for me.
+User Story: As a user, I want to calculate my BMI and search the type of workout I want to do so that I can find the best workout for me.
 As a user, I want to browse through the workout options and select the one that best suits my needs.
 As a user, I want to follow the instructions or watch the video to complete the workout.